madsiur/ff6-dialogue-expansion/README.md

 ## abcde usage

-abcde's Atlas functionality is what is used to insert `rom-name-dump.txt` in the new ROM.
+abcde's Atlas module is what is used to insert `rom-name-dump.txt` in the new ROM.
 Download abcde from [RHDI](https://romhack.ing/database/content/entry/FdNw5JQBNs8FWu0CRI_v/abcde) or [RHDN](https://www.romhacking.net/utilities/1392/).

 At the root of abcde folder, create a folder (e.g. `ff6`).
 In that folder, place `table.tbl`, `rom-name-dump.txt` and your new ROM (`rom-name-dpe.{sfc/smc}`).
 In that folder run the following command: